10 best hiking trails in the Smoky Mountains for beginners (2025 guide)

 5. Clingmans Dome Observation Tower

-- Difficulty: Easy (steep paved ramp)
+- Difficulty: Easy but steep

 6. Grotto Falls Trail